-The Rootstown Township Zoning Commission will hold a special meeting at the Rootstown Town Hall, 3988 St. Rt.
-44, Rootstown OH on Thursday, July 30th, 2015 at 7:00 PM, to meet with representatives from East Muzzy Lake, Sappwood Shores, and Sandy Lake.
+The Rootstown Township Zoning Commission will hold a public hearing at the Rootstown Town Hall, 3988 St. Rt.
+44, Rootstown OH on Tuesday, December 1st, 2015 at 7:00 PM.
+Any person interested will be afforded the opportunity to be heard on the following zoning amendment:

 By Order of the ROOTSTOWN ZONING BOARD OF APPEALS

-The Township Comprehensive Land Use Plan (CLUP) contract is in its finishing stages and we will be asking residents to be a part of a group to assist the contractor in developing the CLUP.
+A Comprehensive Land Use Plan (CLUP) contract has been signed and we will be asking residents to be part of a group to assist the contractor in developing the CLUP.
 This plan is a framework to help guide Rootstown in its future plans for development-- residential and commercial.

 Welcome to Rootstown Township's Web Site

 Rootstown Township was founded in 1802 and is located in Portage County.
 Rootstown provides a mixture of living environments, shopping and restaurants while still maintaining its small town character.
 It is also home to the Northeast Ohio Medical University.
 With easy access off I76, it is a desirable place for its residents to live and work.

 We hope you visit our website often to keep informed of activities and notices listed above that affect the residents of Rootstown.
 We always welcome your comments and suggestions to make this website useful and informative to all the residents of Rootstown.